A Different Kind of Fellowship

 Fellow Curriculum & Mentorship

-HEAL brings fellows together to deliver three immersive training programs over the two year fellowship, one in the San Francisco Bay area and two in Navajo Nation.
+HEAL brings fellows together to deliver three immersive training programs over the two-year fellowship.
 The HEAL Initiative program is designed to educate and train its fellows in health equity, action, and leadership within the context of global health delivery.
 HEAL recognizes that much of the learning we do is through immersive experience and is taught not by professors in a classroom, but by our peers, our patients, and our communities.
 HEAL’s curriculum is designed around four core pillars that hope to strengthen how we do the work of global health equity.

 Throughout the two-year fellowship, all HEAL fellows engage in an ongoing curriculum that reinforces and builds upon the skills gained during the Global Health Training through problem-based learning and facilitated discussion.
-The ongoing curricula include case studies presented by fellows, discussion of academic journal articles relevant to global health delivery, as well as tailored curricula based on fellows’ individual learning goals.
+The ongoing curricula emphasizes peer-to-peer learning, self-reflection, and active application of theory into practice.

 Tell Us About Yourself

 Whether your interested in HEAL opportunities or more, we’d love to hear from you.